PoC-dev/lpd-pdfif/README.md

 **Note:** Depending on your distribution, *lpd* might have a startup parameter configuration file */etc/default/lpd*, which per default denies any network connections to lpd.
-If you want to submit print jobs from your network.
+If you want to submit print jobs from your network, this configuration must be changed.
 In addition, you must add an entry per host to */etc/hosts.lpd*.

 ### Run a test print.
 ```